hashrocket/tilex/README.md

 $ cp .env{.example,}
 ```

-Then, set your variables and source them:
+Set your environmental variables in the new file, and then source them:

 ```
 $ source .env